• Skip to primary navigation

 Like I mentioned in my Sweet Potato Goat Cheese Salad recipe, goat cheese can mean different things in different countries.
 I know I’m always confused when I just see “goat cheese” listed in a recipe.

 For this recipe, I used Chavrie Original Goat Cheese – the spreadable kind.
 It comes in a little pyramid-shaped container.
-I think a Chevre log would also work but I haven’t tried it.
+I think a Chevre log would also work, but I haven’t tried it.
+If you have some of that on hand, this Goat Cheese Salad would be a great use of it!

 Goat Cheese Balls on plate with cracker